Van Jones: Rebuild the Dream

 In June 2011, Jones worked with MoveOn.org to launch the Rebuild the Dream campaign, which was intended to start a progressive American Dream movement to counter the Tea Party movement.
-Following a kickoff on June 23, 2011, Rebuild the Dream announced a "Contract for the American Dream", intended as a counter to the Tea Party-supported "Contract from America", and held house meetings in July.
+Following a kickoff on June 23, 2011, Rebuild the Dream announced a "Contract for the American Dream" and held house meetings in July.
 It was intended "to give the progressive mass movement that rose up to elect Barack Obama a new banner to march under."
 The launch included performances by The Roots and a DJ set by artist Shepard Fairey.
 In August 2012 Prince announced a series of concerts in Chicago to support Rebuild the Dream.
-Prince went on The View with Jones and Rosario Dawson to promote the concerts.Jones claimed 127,000 people had become involved in the movement by the end of July 2011.
+Jones claimed 127,000 people had become involved in the movement by the end of July 2011.

 In April 2012 Jones published his second book, titled Rebuild the Dream.
 It debuted at number 16 on the New York Times Best-Seller list.